 - Parents have one week from date of admission notification to notify the program of their student's intent to enroll in the program.

 - Students are required to come on time each day and participate in all 19 days of the summer program (including the graduation day/final performance).
 Student's attendance, participation and commitment are essential to successfully completing this language immersion experience.

-- Students enrolling in Korean Level-2 will be required to take a placement test.
+- Students enrolling in Korean Level-2 or Level-3 will be required to take a placement test.
 The placement test date will be communicated in the admission notification.

-- Should you have any questions regarding the program and/or registration process, please contact the Program Director, Ms. Christina Harb, at @email or (703) 219-4063.
+- Should you have any questions regarding the program and/or registration process, please contact the Program Director, Mrs. Song Johnston, at firstname.lastname@example.org or (703) 219-4063.